Information for Authors

 - Prefix the file name with paperXX-YYYY-Z-license, where XX is your paper ID, YYYY is the year, and Z is the issue number.

-- One co-author must sign this agreement on behalf of all authors of the paper.
+- One co-author must sign this agreement on behalf of all the authors of the paper.

 Funding Source Acknowledgements

-All papers must include an acknowledgement section that lists, for all authors, the names of the bodies that funded the research.
-If no funding supported the research, the section should include the sentence "This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.".
+All papers must include an acknowledgment section that lists, for all authors, the names of the bodies that funded the research.
+If no funding supported the research, the section should include the sentence, "This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.".

 Paper Formatting

-- The page limit is 16 pages for the main body and up to unlimited additional pages for the references and appendices.
-Note that these page limits apply only to the camera-ready version, and they are an increase over the 15+5 limits during submission.
-Acknowledgements may appear outside of the main-body pages (i.e. can be considered an appendix).
+- The page limit is 13 pages for the main body and unlimited additional pages for the references and appendices.
+Note that these page limits apply only to the camera-ready version, and they are an increase over the 12-page limit during submission.
+Acknowledgments may appear outside of the main-body pages (that is, they can be considered an appendix).

 - Do NOT use the